jldevezas/Grph/README.md

 # Grph

-This is a portation of the source code of the [Grph project](http://www.i3s.unice.fr/~hogie/grph/?page=Description) to GitHub to extend it for my personal needs.
+This is a fork from the [Grph project](http://www.i3s.unice.fr/~hogie/grph/?page=Description) in order to extend it for my personal needs.

-It is licensed with the GNU LESSER GENERAL PUBLIC LICENSE V3.0
+Apache License
+Version 2.0, January 2004